vechain/grant-program/applications/openbisea-openbisea-nft-marketplace.md

 - Please provide a test suite, comprising unit and integration tests, along with a guide on how to run these.
 - Please commit to providing dockerfiles for the delivery of your project.

-4 weeks Smart contracts deploy
-4 week UI (web, android app, bot) update
+4 weeks Smart contracts deploy (testnet and mainnet) - $30k 4 week UI (web, android app, bot) update - $15k
-2 week Tests
+2 week Tests - $5k
-1 month farm OBS campaign
+1 month farm OBS campaign - $20k (Liquidity OBS)

 https://app.openbisea.io - dev tests